fictionco/fiction/@apps/factor/docs/dashboard-setup.md

 ## Add An Admin User

-### Setting Up Your Token Key
+### Set your secret token

-Json Web Tokens (JWTs) are a simple and effective way of managing users.
+Json Web Tokens (JWTs) are a great way to manage your users and auth.

-All that is needed to make JWTs work is a "token secret" used for encoding them on your server.
+To make them work with Factor, just add a "token secret."
+(This is used for encoding them on your server.)
 To add it:

 ```git
 # .env - Token Secret: Treat like a password, can be whatever you want